 When I was a youngster people more or less stayed to themselves pretty much.
-Ya, they were alone.
+Ya, they were alone most of the time.
 They didn't like to mix up too much.
 They'd fear that they weren't good enough, and they'd feel that they didn't want to bother anybody.
 They didn't want to nose around because they didn't want to get a blame for anything.And when the uprise(2) came they all stayed to themselves, just keeping a-moving, and saying nothing to nobody.
-They'd just get the berries that were there for them to get, and just get the rice because it was there for them to get.
-That's all they had.
+They'd just get the berries that were there for them to get,(3) and they'd just get the rice because it too was there for them to get.(4) That's all they had.
 And the other Indians did the same.

--- son-in-laws, daughter-in-laws -- came along with the canoes when they traveled in groups.
-And if they were alone somewhere, they knew
+-- son-in-laws, daughter-in-laws -- came along with the canoes when we traveled in groups.
+And if a smaller group were alone somewhere, they knew

 As a boy I played most generally by the Leech River and Mississippi Forks, but to get what little English I speak I had to leave there and go to school.
-The government, the Indian Department, had superintendents that went out and picked up kids, children, to go to a government school.
-We kind of hated to leave our folks in those days, but when we got in groups(5) we saw other children going to school, and we wanted to go too -- some of us.
+The government -- the Indian Department -- had superintendents that went out and picked up kids -- children -- to go to a government school.
+We kind of hated to leave our folks in those days, but when we got in our bigger groups during certain times of the year(7) we saw other children going to school, and we wanted to go too -- some of us.

-So I went to school right here in Ball Club.(6) I walked from Mississippi down there, two miles and a half, to the public school in Ball Club.
-We lived at the fork,(7) on the Cass County side, and I walked up here to school.
+So I went to school right here in Ball Club.(8) I walked from the Mississippi, down there by the fork, two miles and a half to the public school in Ball Club.
+We lived at the fork,(9) on the Cass County side, and I walked up to school in Ball Club.
 It was a foreign school . . .
 I suppose it was a public school.
-I don't think I ever completed the year at Ball Club, because the winter was so rough.
+I don't think I ever completed the year at Ball Club because the winter was so rough.
 It was hard with the cold and snow.

+Now . . . boy! . . .
+I think of these school buses.
 Now the younger class have public schools and they drive them up to the school now.
-They drive the school buses up to Deer River and take them home after school, right up to the door.
+They drive the school buses up to Deer River and take the students home after school, right up to the door.
 I think that way it's nice and warm up here in the North.
 That way they use kids good.
 They get hot lunches now too.
 We had to carry our lunch when we went to the public schools here.
-And I had to walk three miles in the cold, in the snow, to go to a public school.
+And I had to walk pred'near three miles in the cold, in the snow, to go to a public school.
 And I was pretty young at the time too.

-As I remember, I went to Bena school and my folks(8) kept the place at home.
+As I remember, I went to Bena school and my folks(10) kept the place at home on the Leech River.
 My mother was alone at the time, and I went to